-In recent years, the island of Gotland has experienced a severe water crisis, negatively affecting tourism and small-scale industries.
-Water shortages hinder economic development due to strict regulations for building of new houses and the start-up of new business that consume water.
-Innovative circular water solutions are tested and evaluated in the testbed area Storsudret in southern Gotland.
+The Swedish island of Gotland has experienced a severe water crisis in recent years, negatively affecting tourism and local businesses.
+To address this problem, innovative circular water solutions are being tested and evaluated in the area of Storsudret in southern Gotland.

 Key innovations & actions

-– Decentralized membrane treatment of raw wastewater for reuse to reduce volumes treated at the central WWTP (waste water treatment plant)
+– Decentralised membrane treatment of raw wastewater for reuse to reduce volumes treated at the central WWTP (wastewater treatment plant)

-– Climate neutral desalination powered by solar energy to overcome the carbon footprint drawbacks
+– Climate-neutral desalination powered by solar energy to offset the carbon footprint.